-Choristerships Each year we look for three or four boys aged between 7 and 9 to join the choir and share in the cathedral’s rich musical heritage.
+Choristerships Each year we look for three or four singers aged between 7 and 9 to join the choir and share in the cathedral’s rich musical heritage.
 If you would like to be contacted about the opportunities for choristerships at Hereford Cathedral, please fill in this form.
-Opportunities for your son as a chorister at Hereford: Receive a first-class musical training from the cathedral’s staff of professional musicians.
+Opportunities for your child as a chorister at Hereford: Receive a first-class musical training from the cathedral’s staff of professional musicians.
 The experience of performing to the highest standards every day, and the valuable skills which they acquire of concentration, team-work, self-discipline and self-confidence will benefit them for the rest of their lives.
 Take part each year in the world-famous Three Choirs Festival, which has been hosted in turn by the cathedrals of Hereford, Worcester and Gloucester since the early 1700s.
 Today it provides further opportunities for the choristers to work at the highest professional standard with some of the country’s best-known conductors, soloists and orchestras.
 Receive a substantial scholarship from the Chapter of the cathedral towards the cost of their education at the cathedral schools.
 Additional financial support is available where needed.
 What are we looking for?
-Many parents assume that their son has to be a musical genius to audition for the choir, but in fact what we are looking for is a boy who enjoys singing, being part of a close-knit team and who, with his parents, will commit himself to a demanding but immensely rewarding schedule.
-It is always useful if a boy has some experience of a musical instrument but it is by no means essential.
+Many parents assume that their child has to be a musical genius to audition for the choir, but in fact what we are looking for is someone who enjoys singing, being part of a close-knit team and who, with their parents, will commit themselves to a demanding but immensely rewarding schedule.
+It is always useful to have some experience of a musical instrument, but it is by no means essential.
 The schedule The cathedral choir sings Evensong at 5.30 pm on five days a week, and at three services on Sundays.
 The choristers rehearse for these services, and extra events like tours, broadcasts and recordings, on five mornings a week from 8.10 to 9 am and on Sundays from 8.55 to 9.50 am.
 There is also a short rehearsal each afternoon with the professional adult singers of the choir and on Friday evening from 6.15 to 7.15 pm.
 Choristers normally continue in the choir until their voices change or the end of year 8, whichever is the sooner.
-If your son is interested You are welcome to arrange an informal meeting at any time with Geraint Bowen, the organist and director of music, to find out more about the opportunities on offer.
-He is always glad to meet prospective parents, especially if they would like guidance about their son’s potential for a choristership.
+If your child is interested You are welcome to arrange an informal meeting at any time with Geraint Bowen, the director of music, to find out more about the opportunities on offer.
+He is always glad to meet prospective parents, especially if they would like guidance about their child’s potential for a choristership.
 If you would like to be contacted about the opportunities for choristerships at Hereford Cathedral, please fill in this form.
 For further information Please contact Geraint Bowen on 01432 374238 or by email.
 If you would like to be contacted about the opportunities for choristerships at Hereford Cathedral, please fill in this form.
 Hereford Cathedral would like to express its grateful thanks to the Ouseley Trust for its generous contribution to the endowment of a choristership in the cathedral choir.